 - Room temperature ingredients will mix together easier than items straight from the fridge.
 Though as the butter is melted in the recipe, that can be taken straight from the fridge.

 - Using unsalted butter lets you control how much salt goes into your bakewell blondies.
-I like mine to be low salt so I don’t add much to the blondie batter, but you can add an optional ⅛ tsp salt depending on taste.
+I like mine to be low salt so I don’t add much to the blondie batter, but you can add an optional ⅛ teaspoon salt depending on taste.

 - I recommend sieving your flour for this recipe – this will help give you a smooth blondie batter.